mark-watson/hy-lisp-python-book/manuscript/kgn.md

 ## Developing Low-Level Caching SPARQL Utilities

 While developing KGN and also using it as an end user, many SPARQL queries to DBPedia contain repeated entity names so it makes sense to write a caching layer.
 We use a SQLite database "~/.kgn_hy_cache.db" to store queries and responses.
+We covered using SQLite in some detail in the chapter on datastores.

 The caching layer is implemented in the file **cache.hy**: